Hugo Inglis

-Hugo Inglis (born 18 January 1991) is a New Zealand field hockey player who plays as a forward for the New Zealand national team.
+Hugo Reid Inglis (born 18 January 1991) is a New Zealand field hockey player who plays as a forward for the New Zealand national team.

 He played for the Southern Dogs in the New Zealand Hockey League and he played in Europe for SCHC, Braxgata and currently Rotterdam.
 He also represented the Uttar Pradesh Wizards in the Hockey India League.

 Club career

 Inglis started playing hockey when he was five and he joined his local hockey club the Southern Dogs.
-In 2012 he signed a two-year contract at SCHC in the Netherlands.
+He attended high school at John McGlashan College then Otago Boys' High School.
+At Otago Boys' he was a part of a team that reached the Rankin Cup (New Zealand secondary school boys' championship) final.In 2012 he signed a two-year contract at SCHC in the Netherlands.
 Due to his commitments to the national team, he would miss the preparation for the second half of the season so in January 2013 his contract at SCHC was annulled and he returned to New Zealand.
 In 2014 he joined Rotterdam where he played for one season.
 He returned to Europe in 2016 to play for Braxgata in Belgium.
 After three seasons with Braxgata, he returned to Rotterdam.